Multicultural Lesson Plans and Resources

 A lesson plan using historic documents from the National Archives - Teaching with Documents.

-Japanese Relocation and Internment During World War II, and Japanese American Internment for other lesson plans.
+Japanese Relocation and Internment During World War II

 WW II: The Other Americans